skypilot-org/skypilot/llm/qwen/README.md

 ## Why use SkyPilot to deploy over commercial hosted solutions?

-* Get the best GPU availability by utilizing multiple resources pools across multiple regions and clouds.
+* Get the best GPU availability by utilizing multiple resources pools across Kubernetes clusters and multiple regions/clouds.
-* Pay absolute minimum — SkyPilot picks the cheapest resources across regions and clouds.
+* Pay absolute minimum — SkyPilot picks the cheapest resources across Kubernetes clusters and regions/clouds.
 No managed solution markups.
 * Scale up to multiple replicas across different locations and accelerators, all served with a single endpoint
-* Everything stays in your cloud account (your VMs & buckets)
+* Everything stays in your Kubernetes or cloud account (your VMs & buckets)
 * Completely private - no one else sees your chat history